AnkitPilankar/UK-Train-ride-PowerBI-Project/README.md

 Project Features

 Interactive Slicers: Allow users to filter data based on various metrics.

 Insightful Charts: Visualize key aspects of the data including revenue, ticket bookings, delays, and reasons for delays.

 Correlation Analysis: Use heat maps to explore the relationship between different variables.

-Tooltips: Provide additional information on most frequent routes, including average delay time and reasons for delays.
+Tooltips: Provide additional information on frequent routes, including average delay time and reasons for delays.

 Matrix Visualization: Highlight the busiest booking times by month.

 Conclusion